Dr. Ismail Ughratdar (FRCS) — Updated on November 7, 2022

 Make sure you’re getting enough of the good stuff by eating a balanced diet every day.
 If you’re trying a new diet such as intermittent fasting, you still need to get sufficient nutrients.
 While supplements can help, taking too many can do more harm than good.
 It’s best to get your nutrients directly from food.

 Washing your hair daily can strip your scalp of the natural oils it needs to protect your hair.
-Many shampoos and conditioners contain harsh chemicals that can damage your hair if they’re overused.
+Many shampoos and conditioners contain harsh chemicals that can lead to damaged hair if they’re overused.
+Therefore, it is important to choose the right hair products carefully.
 Heat-based styling appliances like hairdryers and straighteners can also cause extremely dry, brittle hair.

 To avoid this, put the curling tongs down.
 Use regular curlers and let your hair air dry wherever you can.
 Avoid using a hair dryer after a hair transplant.
-Wash your hair once every 2-3 days, and minimise the use of hot styling appliances as much as possible.
+Wash your hair once every 2-3 days, and minimise the use of hot styling appliances as much as possible in your hair care routine.
 It’s also a good idea to get your hair cut regularly to remove dry or split ends.

-Bleaching your hair is extremely popular — but it can severely damage your locks.
+Bleaching your hair is extremely popular — but it can severely damage your hair health.
 Hair bleach is made mostly from hydrogen peroxide, a compound which reacts with your pigment to lighten your colour.
-It can damage the core of the hair, causing severe breakage and even significant hair loss.
+It can damage the core of the hair, causing severe hair breakage around the crown and hairline, and even significant hair loss.

 If you bleach your hair regularly, it’s important to know the risks.
 Avoid double bleaching, never leave bleach on for longer than the instructions say, and ideally try to move away from bleaching your hair altogether.